 Insecurity has the meaning of being unsure, unstable, shaky, apprehensive, or lacking in self-confidence.
-There are many environments that can cultivate these types of feelings.
-It can come from a difficult upbringing, unsettling circumstance, mistreatments, to individual fears.
-Sometimes these feelings are steady and other times they wash over us in a wave of emotion.
-They often cause exaggerated fears and misunderstandings.
-Sometimes they propel us to act in a self-protective manner shutting others out: rejecting before being rejected.
+There are many environments that can cultivate insecurity; difficult upbringings, unsettling circumstances, mistreatments, individual fears, etc. Sometimes insecure feelings are steady, and other times they wash over us in waves.
+They often cause misunderstandings.
+Insecure emotions can propel us to act in a self-protective manner shutting others out: rejecting before being rejected.
 Other times they have the opposite effect, causing a person to work overtime for acceptance.

 People who struggle with insecurity find themselves vulnerable to all types of unhealthy situations.
-This makes it all the more important to quickly identify the characteristics of insecurity and take great strides to seek change.
+This makes it all the more important to quickly identify the characteristics.

-Those of us who struggle with this emotion can generally look back on our lives and see the path of destruction (both mild and severe).
+Those of us who struggle with this insecurity can look back on our lives and see the path of destruction (both mild and severe).
 The journey will often include making poor choices in friendships, as well as, making poor decisions within those friendships.
-Those who battle with insecurity often create flimsy boundaries, and have trouble communicating with those closest to them.
+People who battle with insecurity often create flimsy boundaries, and have trouble communicating with those closest to them.

 Using the same scenario an insecure person may be compelled to take an opposite course of action.
 Here is how that might look.
 Although Sally sees a woman talking frequently with her boyfriend she does not ask him who the woman is, but chooses instead to ignore the situation.
-She believes that the fault is hers–that she simply needs to try harder to win her boyfriend’s affections and that regardless of how much she hurts because this may be the best relationship she can ever hope for.
-However, he continues to be in relationship with this other women and even receives phone calls from her while out with Sally.
+She believes that the fault is hers–that she simply needs to try harder to win her boyfriend’s affections regardless of how awful if feels because this may be the best relationship she can ever hope for.
+He, however, continues to be in relationship with this other women and even receives phone calls from her while out with Sally.
 Two years after Sally has married this man, he tells Sally he’s leaving her.
 Can you guess why?
 That’s right–for the other woman.
 In this scenario, Sally’s wrongly perceive reality (based on insecurity) caused her to put the blinders on, ignore red flags, and remain in an unhealthy relationship.

-On the other hand, it go to the other extreme and cause a person to focus too much on themselves, their appearance, their home, and their social life.
+On the other hand, it can go to the other extreme causing a person to over-focus on themself, their appearance, their home, and their social life.
 This person builds a facade of success, masking a deep fear of being found deficient.